nro-bot/aprilhunt/index.md

 ## Email Notifications

 If you would like to be notified right away when hunt opens and solutions released, please enter email below.
-(Note: Strictly optional, webpage should update on day of hunt with passcode to puzzles.)
+(Note: Strictly optional, this page should update on day of hunt publicly with passcode to puzzles.)
 This also helps give us a sense of numbers.

 <iframe